pynat/causality/README.md

 - Leakage Discovery in your Features

-**Bottom Line:** Causal discovery serves as a feature engineering enhancement tool.
-It's not a replacement for correlation analysis but a complementary method for structural insight in complex feature spaces.
+**Bottom Line:** This project quantifies what López de Prado argues theoretically: domain knowledge alone produces ~85% false positives in feature construction.
+Causal discovery is not a prediction tool, it is an overfitting prevention mechanism.
+Used as a guardrail before model training, it systematically removes the spurious correlations that cause convincing backtests to fail in production.

 ## Relevance to Blockchain Behavior & Risk Analysis